 Creating a Blogger Relationship

 There are two different ways to generate relationships with bloggers.
-Clients can create a widespread campaign, or a focused more personal relationship.
-Both strategies have merit, and your brand may choose different strategies for different times.
+Clients can create a widespread campaign or a focused more personal relationship.
+Both strategies have merit, and your brand may choose different strategies at different times.

 A widespread campaign is designed to create noise and notice.
 This involves reaching out to too many different blogs over a short period of time.
 Heavy on link-building, this approach is great if you have events, scholarships, or a new product launch.
 It also is the most likely approach to result in a large number of denials since there isn’t a close relationship with the companies and bloggers with whom you are attempting to partner.